Other economic indicators

 The loonie is still flying low

-The Canadian dollar began a gentle descent over the summer.
-The loonie was trading around 72 US cents in early September, down from 74 cents in June.
+The Canadian dollar continued its gentle decline during the fall.
+The loonie was trading at around 70 cents US in early November, down from 74 cents in June.

 The impact on your business